flashmob/maildir-processor/README.md

 ## Example

-Take a look at [Maildiranasaurus](https://github.com/flashmob/maildiranasaurus) - an SMTP server that uses Go-Guerrilla as a package and adds Maildir processing using this package.
+Take a look at [Maildiranasaurus](https://github.com/flashmob/maildiranasaurus) - an SMTP server that uses Go-Guerrilla as a package and adds Maildir delivery using this package.

+## Credits

+This package depends on Simon Lipp's [Go MailDir](github.com/sloonz/go-maildir) package.

+`go get github.com/sloonz/go-maildir`